 I was very surprised to see so many NPR and science-related podcasts considering the Edison Research Poll I referenced earlier found Comedy to be the #1 podcast genre, followed by Education and News.
 I sampled all of the podcasts in the list and especially enjoyed In Our Time charting at #4 and #8 respectively on the list, Science Friday (#11), and Background Briefing with Ian Masters (#12).
 Have a bottle of water ready for the latter because the episodes are dry as hell, but the discussion is stimulating.
 Hidden Brain (#30) is a funny name but the subject matter is seriously interesting.
 I also liked Perry Mason (#22).
 I habitually watch the black and white TV show on feTV, but these radio episodes are different.
 I discovered several other old time radio show podcasts such as Fibber McGee and Molly and Boston Blackie.
 When television came on the scene, some popular old time radio shows were made into TV shows.
 The same thing is happening to podcasts…they’ve become so popular, some of them are actually being transformed into TV shows.

-I also enjoy The Baby Boomer Radio, TV, Movies, Magazines, Music, Comics, Fads, Toys, Fun and More Show! with podcasts about the Lawrence Welk Show, The Twilight Zone, TV Moms, Drive-Ins, Dime store memories, Mr. Rogers, etc. True Crime podcasts have become extremely popular.
+I also enjoy The Baby Boomer Radio, TV, Movies, Magazines, Music, Comics, Fads, Toys, Fun and More Show! with podcasts about the Lawrence Welk Show, The Twilight Zone, TV Moms, Drive-Ins, Dime store memories, Mr. Rogers, etc. True Crime podcasts have also become extremely popular.
 If you’re a Forensic Files fanatic like me, check out the Forensic Files podcasts which are recordings of the original TV series, including Peter Thomas’ classic narration.

 We reached out to our customers through social media to get their suggestions.
 One customer from Italy recommended a technology podcast called 2024 from Radio 24 (it’s all in Italian).
 Another customer suggested Michael Shelley Show MFMU, a laid-back talk/interview show about bands, music, books, and the like.